Javi Gracia: Early years

 After starting his managerial career with the youth sides of his former club Villarreal, Gracia worked in the Segunda División B with Pontevedra, finishing first and second with the team in the regular season but always falling short in the promotion playoffs.

 In 2008–09, still in the third division, Gracia finally achieved promotion, now with Cádiz, but he was fired midway through the following season as the Andalusians were immediately relegated.
-In the 2010–11 campaign, with Villarreal's reserves, he managed to avert a drop also in the second tier, even tough José Francisco Molina was in charge for the final four fixtures.
+In the 2010–11 campaign, with Villarreal's reserves, he managed to avert a drop also in the second tier, even though José Francisco Molina was in charge for the final four fixtures.

 Greece

 In June 2011, Gracia was hired by Olympiacos Volos, who had finished fifth in the Super League Greece.
 He debuted with the first European fixtures of his managerial career, eliminating Rad and Differdange from the UEFA Europa League qualifiers, but the team were then expelled from the top flight and European competition due to their alleged involvement in the Koriopolis match-fixing scandal.

 Having terminated his contract, Gracia remained in the same league for the rest of 2011–12 at Kerkyra.
 He took the Corfu-based club to the last eight of the national cup, where they lost by a single goal at Asteras Tripolis.